 Finally, I did it, the Everest Base Camp Trek via Gokyo Ri and the Cho La Pass!
 It was since a long time on my bucket list and was worth it!
 As for my experience of the Everest Base Camp Gokyo Trek and the Cho La Pass, well, you'll get to read all about it in this short description of what I experienced.
 I have choosen 14 Days Everest Base Camp Trek but my local partner suggest to do Everest Base Camp Gokyo Lake Trek.

-Counter-clock wise or clockwise?
+Counter-clockwise or clockwise?

-How difficult is this trek?
+How challenging is this trek?